epklein/epklein.github.io/_personal_dev/personal-dev.md

 toc_sticky: true
 ---

-Personal Development is the ongoing process of self-awareness and self-improvement in which we seek to enhance skills and knowledge, develop our careers, improve our quality of life, etc.
+Personal Development is **the ongoing process of self-awareness and self-improvement** in which we seek to enhance skills and knowledge, develop our careers, improve our quality of life, etc.

+This page is a collection of resources I consider relevant about personal development.

 ## Self-Management

 Self-management is a key component of personal development.
 It refers to our ability to manage our behavior and actions to achieve personal and professional goals.
-I have a [page dedicated to self-management](/mgmt/self) under the [management](/mgmt) section.
+I have a [page dedicated to self-management](/mgmt/self) under the [management](/mgmt) section of this website.

 ## Career Development